 It’s easy to see why these trials have captured our attention.
 What we’ve come to think of as trusted, homegrown, family-oriented brands now stand accused of putting people in serious, sometimes deadly danger.
 To help make following these landmark cases a bit easier, here is a “plain English” explanation the bellwether case process, and its associated terminology.

 History of the “Bellwether”

-The origin of the term “bellwether” dates back to the 13th century when farmers needed a way to keep their sheep together, and be able to find them and be able to find them should they get lost.
+The origin of the term “bellwether” dates back to the 13th century when farmers needed a way to keep their sheep together and be able to find them should they get lost.
 They would do this by finding the “wether,” a castrated male sheep, whom the flock was in the habit of following.
 Then, they’d literally tie a bell around the sheep’s neck, thus creating a bellwether.

 As you might imagine, by the 15th century, the word was repurposed as an insult, referring to a man who only a sheep would follow.
 Finally, bellwether made its way into the legal system.
 In modern usage, a bellwether is an event indicative of future trends.
 Therefore, a bellwether trial (or trials, as the case usually is) serves as a reference point for a wider range of claims by setting a precedent.
 The term was officially added to the American legal lexicon in 1972 by the US Supreme Court.

 Mass Tort and Multi-District Litigation

 Again, looking at mass tort litigation, the term becomes easier to understand when you break it down by word.
 Tort litigation refers to any civil case (tort simply meaning “civil wrong”), jargon that lay people would shy away from if they didn’t know better.
 However, “mass” is a word we’re all familiar with.
 If I tell you something is “massive,” you’ll immediately know that I mean it is large, enormous, huge, etc. Think of mass tort litigation the same way: it refers to civil action lawsuits involving numerous plaintiffs.